 - changing your details in your profile if you are registered with our website

-- posting your changes to our firm’s Data Protection Officer.
+- posting your changes to our firm’s Data Protection contact.

 We reserve the right to amend this privacy statement.
-If we do so, we will post notice of the change on our website and you will be deemed to have accepted such changes.
+If we do so, we will post notice of the change on our website and inform you of the changes.